devinit/datahub/README.md

 ----------

 - Currently Updating eslint-plugin-react to 7.1.0  &  eslint-plugin-jsx-a11y to 6.0.2 will break linting
-- Dont install all project wide dependencies with ```yarn``` use ```npm install```.
-This is because ```yarn``` doesnt care about our semantic.json config that should prevent semantic-ui from auto installing / over writing our custom changes.
-If you are to use yarn, make use of the ```--ignore-scripts``` flags
 - Currently dont add react-apollo flow types.
 They have an issue that needs to be corrected
-- Pre-caching pages wont work with dynamic imported components, thats why its disabled.
 - Flow > 0.52 has quite a number of breaking changes, dont upgrade yet.
-- latest react-semantic ui lib breaks tooltip tests.
+- latest react-semantic ui lib breaks tooltip tests coz it uses a modal which has testing issues.
 - Dont upgrade apollo-codegen to 0.16 it will break liniting --> _Makes inner array types optional_ [submitted an issue about it](https://github.com/apollographql/apollo-codegen/issues/225)

 ## Development environment / notes / guidelines